Passed AWS Certified Solutions Architect Associate

 Sometimes it feels like you can't pinpoint the answer clearly

-In such cases, the question usually
+In those cases, the problem statement usually

 or